Oxfordshire wedding photographer: Nancy & Pete’s beautiful, sunny, frankly brilliant day

 Nancy’s parents Jack & Charlotte, had worked so hard to get their already beautiful farm looking gorgeous – the golden meadows alive with butterflies, drawn down to a lake & a wood, where a shady ceremony was set up, to be led by celebrant Hannah Hart.
 Beautiful readings (I *did* not cry at ‘Wouldn’t it be nice’), and words of love, followed by a confetti tunnel of major proportions & a shed filled with champagne.
 Then up the hill to the marquee (I don’t often rave about marquees, but this one by Shades was a stunner), perched above the valley, with huge red kites flying in the thermals above.
 I know, I am waxing lyrical a bit, but it really was the most beautiful setting.
 I may move in.
 The cellar was nice & cool.
 I can live there.

 So yes, there were pictures, and food by brilliant Sue la Bonne (these guys worked so hard), and stunning florals from Flower & Press, Mark Shipperly doing his video thing & being super friendly in the process, music from the brilliant Black Hat Band, and general shenanigans & tomfoolery.
-I loved every minute, and I am sure Holly did too.
+I loved every minute.